aashutoshbane/Spring-Annotation-Project/README.md

 # Basic Annotation example project
-Overview of how IOC in spring and spring dependency injection works using annotations
+Overview of how IOC in spring, spring dependency injection and spring lifecycle with annotations

 ### Autowiring Injection Types
 1. Constructor Injection